Danielle Vaughan, (b.1969)

-She has a social practice and creates platforms for people to share their experiences alongside her in observations of humanity.
-In her work we see an artist who observes the heaviness of life and chooses to sift it through a playful lens of medicinal humour, inviting us to join in.
+She has a social practice that creates platforms for collaboration, to share experiences visually and verbally alongside her in observations of living.
+In her work we see an artist who selects slices of humanity and sifts them through a playful lens of medicinal humour with an invitation to join in.

 Her work has featured on Sky TV's 'Portrait Artist of The Year' series and is in permanent collections at Blenheim Palace and Leicester Museum & Art Gallery.
 (Images can be viewed on the publicity tab)